xhayper/COTL_API/src/pages/getting-started.md

 ---
 title: Getting Started
-description: Introduction on how to get started with modding with the API
+description: Introduction on how to get started with modding with the Cult of the Lamb API
 layout: ../layouts/MainLayout.astro
 ---